multinet-app/multinet-rfcs/draft/XXXX-table-metadata/README.md

 ##### Specifying Metadata on Table Creation

-The data model of the API would differ slightly from that of what we store internally, to allow for a single request to describe metadata on multiple entities (mainly in the case of graphs.
+The data model of the API would differ slightly from that of what we store internally, to allow for a single request to describe metadata on multiple entities (mainly in the case of graphs).
 The data format of this API may resemble the following:

 ```
 {